Revamping Your Resume for a Career Change: The Power of Transferable Skills

 Photo by Suzanne D. Williams on Unsplash

-This year, I’ve been working a growing number of clients who are actively considering or already in the midst of changing careers.
+This year, I’ve been working with a growing number of clients who are actively considering or already in the midst of changing careers.
 If you are contemplating such a shift, rest assured, you’re not alone.
 Career transitions are a normal part of the professional journey.

 When writing a resume for a career change, in general, I focus on highlighting transferable skills, relevant experiences, and the capacity for adaptability.
 No matter the industry or job title, there are skills that you can apply universally.